When to see a doctor

 Seek immediate medical attention if you have:

-• Groin pain associated with back, abdomen or chest pain
+• Groin pain along with back, stomach or chest pain.

-• Testicle pain and swelling accompanied by nausea, vomiting, fever, chills or blood in the urine
+• Testicle pain and swelling along with nausea, vomiting, fever, chills, unexplained weight loss, or blood in the urine.

 Schedule a doctor's visit if you have:

-• Groin pain that doesn't improve with home treatment within a few days
+• Groin pain that doesn't get better with home treatment within a few days.

-• Intermittent intense pain along the lower side of your abdomen (flank) that may radiate along your groin and into your testicle
+• Occasional pain along the lower side of the abdomen that may spread along the groin and into the testicle.

 Self-care

-If your groin pain is caused by a strain or sprain, these self-care measures might help:
+If a strain or sprain causes groin pain, these self-care measures might help:

-• Take an over-the-counter pain reliever such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others).
+• Take a store-bought pain reliever such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others).

-• Place an ice pack or bag of frozen peas, wrapped in a protective layer such as a towel, on the sore area for 20 to 30 minutes two to four times a day.
+• Place an ice pack or bag of frozen peas wrapped in a thin towel on the sore area for 10 minutes 3 to 4 times a day.

-• Temporarily stop participation in athletic activities.
-Rest is essential to heal any strains or sprains to your groin.
+• Take a break from any athletic activities that you do.
+Rest is key to heal any strains or sprains to your groin.

 From Mayo Clinic to your inbox